 Connect to the Ranger DVR

-If the DVR was already installed, it is most likely has different configurations.
-Follow the instructions in Stop Arm Camera 2: Retrofit Post-Installation Testing instead.
+If the DVR was installed in the vehicle, follow the Stop Arm Camera 2: Retrofit Post-Installation Testing instructions.

 Connect to the DVR's Wi-Fi

-- Turn the bus key and verify the status LED on the DVR or the event marker button lights solid green.
+- Turn the bus key and verify that the DVR's status LED or the event marker button lights up solid green.

 -

-On a laptop, tablet, or smartphone, enable the Wi-Fi and locate and select the Ranger’s network.
+Enable Wi-Fi on a laptop, tablet, or smartphone and locate and select the Ranger’s network.

 -